bitfactory-software/anyxx/terms_and_definitions.md

 #### A concept describing an object that **erases** the **type** and the **lifetime** of **another** object.

 It must deliver a *void* pointer of that object and a pointer to a *meta* object.
-Responsible for the description of such types is the specialized *erased_data_trait*.
+Responsible for the description of such types is the specialized *trait*.

 The library offers these *lifetime* holders:
 - **observer**: Takes no ownership.
 The creator of such an observer is responsible for ensuring that the referenced object outlives the observer.
 There are two flavors: *const* and *mutable*, for read-only or modifying access to the referenced object.